MaSieS4Fun/MaSi-OS/README.md

 Preconfigured Armbian image for

 - AYN Odin 2

-- AYN Odin 2 Portal
-- AYN Odin 2 Mini
-- AYN Thor
+## REMARK
+Images with a superior kernel could accommodate support for ODIN 2 Portal, mini and AYN Thor.
+But for some reason related to kernel development or compilation, it loses around 40 to 50% performance.
+That's why I've decided to use the best kernel in terms of optimization and performance.
+Unfortunately, it's not compatible with ODIN 2 Portal, mini, and AYN Thor.

 Features.
 - Latest stable Armbian base system